nushell/nushell.github.io/commands/docs/extern.md

 title: extern
 categories: |
   core
-version: 0.76.0
+version: 0.76.1
 core: |
-  Define a signature for an external command
+  Define a signature for an external command.
 usage: |
-  Define a signature for an external command
+  Define a signature for an external command.
 ---

 # <code>{{ $frontmatter.title }}</code> for core